How Much Does an Electric Bike Weigh?

 Urtopia Carbon is one of the most lightweight e-bikes.

-Some models, like the 16 kg Ampler Axel commuter e-bike, Aventon Soltera, and Ride1Up Roadster look like regular bikes but are electric urban e-bikes.
+Some models, like the 16 kg Ampler Axel commuter e-bike, Aventon Soltera, and Ride1Up Roadster look like regular bikes but are actually electric urban e-bikes.

 Other commuter bikes with fat tires and big motors, like the Ride1up 700 series, Aventon Pace 500, Radrover 6, and Himiway commuter bikes, are much heavier than you would expect.

-Generally, most electric mountain bikes (e-MTBs) are heavier than traditional mountain bikes.
+Generally, most electric mountain bikes are heavier than traditional mountain bikes.
 On average, a standard e-mountain bike can weigh about 45 to 60 pounds (20-27 kg), depending on its frame size, battery capacity, and motor power.

 Himiway Cobra e-mtb